BlueMap-Minecraft/BlueMap/README.md

 The plugins/mods automatically update your map as soon as something changes in your world, as well as rendering newly generated terrain and managing the render-tasks.

-**BlueMap is currently in a BETA state!**
+The mod automatically updates your map as soon as something changes in your world, as well as rendering newly generated terrain and managing the render-tasks.

-It is however already quite stable and usable.
-There are just some features still missing, and some blocks - especially tile-entities - will not render correctly/at all.
+Some features and some blocks are still missing.
+Especially some tile-entities will not render correctly/at all.
 See below for a list of what is planned for future releases.

 ![screenshot](https://bluecolored.de/paste/BlueMapScreenshot.jpg)